Posted on 7th March, 2023

 Since hearing loss impairment has an impact on the quality of life and the earning ability of the patient, and it may also involve high medical costs for its treatment, it is too great of a price for TED patients to pay.

-At Atraxia Law we have vast experience of over twenty years in pursuing defective drug claims.
-We strongly encourage you to seek out legal assistance and increase your chances to get lawful compensation for your Tepezza-related health damages.
-Call us and find out more about your eligibility!
+At Atraxia Law, we have vast experience in pursuing defective drug claims.
+We strongly encourage you to seek out our assistance to increase your chances of getting lawful compensation for your Tepezza-related health damages.